A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

-where $W_{r}^{(l^{\prime})} \in {\mathbb{R}}^{F_d \times d}$ denotes the parameter matrix.
-To combine the features of regions with original graph features, a graph unpooling operation is introduced using the assignment matrix $R$ and the result can be denoted as:
+After constructing the region-level graph $\mathcal{G}_R$, the graph convolution operation is performed to capture the interactions among the regions.
+The calculation is expressed as:

-Then, with the same dimension, we can merge the information of brain regions to the original graph features.
-The output of IGNN with GPUM and the final output of the two graph models is formulated as:
+where $\boldsymbol{Y}_R \in \mathbb{R}^{N_R \times d}$ represents the output of the graph convolution operation.
+To integrate the region-level features with the original graph features, an unpooling operation is introduced utilizing the assignment matrix $\boldsymbol{P}$.
+The result is represented as:

-where $\oplus$ denotes the element-wise addition, $\mid \mid$ denotes the concatenation operator, $Y_{I}^{\prime}$ denotes the output of IGNN with the GPUM, $Y_{I}$ denotes the output of IGNN without the GPUM, $Y_{C}$ denotes the output of CGNN above and $Y_{all}$ denotes the final output of two GNNs.
+Subsequently, the hierarchical information $\boldsymbol{Y}_H$ is merged with the CGNN features $\boldsymbol{Y}_C$ and IGNN features $\boldsymbol{Y}_I$, maintaining the same dimensionality.
+The final output of the two graph models combined with CB-HIE is given by: